- Share Why the World Doesn’t Need Google Reader Anymore on Facebook

 Introducing Curata Reader

-Over the past few weeks at Curata we realized that it makes sense for us to develop an alternative to Google Reader for people looking for a replacement.
+Over the past few weeks at Curata we realized it makes sense for us to develop an alternative to Google Reader for people looking for a replacement.
 While there are many other products vying to be the next Google Reader, Curata Reader is different for the following reasons:

 - We understand our users.
 Our customer base has collectively curated and consumed millions of pieces of content over the past few years.
 We understand how business users, informational service professionals, and marketers utilize dynamic online content.
 We’re not just striving to make a great feed reader.
 We are particularly focused on making this a great experience for users whose jobs depend on it.